 Cola is an even more effective cleaner of old pennies.
 Use cola instead of ketchup in the experiment above to show children just how acidic their favourite soft drink is.
 Even better, if one of your kids has lost a tooth recently, leave it sitting in a glass of cola.
 After a few weeks, the phosphoric acid in the cola will have reacted with the enamel of the tooth to turn it black and brittle.
 There will be visible cracks in the tooth and it will shatter if you hit it with a hammer.
 Use this experiment to explain to show your kids that they need to brush their teeth after drinking cola to get rid of the dangerous acids.

 Max Cooper is a dad, a self confessed science nerd and a freelance insurance writer.
-He currently writes for Injury Settlement Guide, to help them to reach new audiences online.

 Photo attribution: By Loadmaster (David R. Tribble) This image was made by Loadmaster (David R. Tribble) Email the author: David R. Tribble Also see my personal gallery at Google Picasa (Own work) [CC-BY-SA-3.0 or GFDL], via Wikimedia Commons